ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

                                     options to gain more information about the function signature or location of the functions
-      -C, --config                   Read in a configuration file and encode these values as the defaults in the executable -d, --default-components       Default components to instrument (only useful when timemory is enabled in omnitrace library)
+      -C, --config                   Read in a configuration file and encode these values as the defaults in the executable -d, --default-components       Default components to instrument (only useful when timemory is enabled in rocprof-sys library)
       --env                          Environment variables to add to the runtime in form VARIABLE=VALUE.
-E.g. use \'--env OMNITRACE_PROFILE=ON\' to default to using timemory instead of perfetto --mpi                          Enable MPI support (requires omnitrace built w/ full or partial MPI support).
+E.g. use \'--env OMNITRACE_PROFILE=ON\' to default to using timemory instead of perfetto --mpi                          Enable MPI support (requires rocprof-sys built w/ full or partial MPI support).
 NOTE: this will automatically be activated if MPI_Init, MPI_Init_thread, MPI_Finalize, MPI_Comm_rank, or MPI_Comm_size are found in the symbol table of target